How to Spot a Fake QR Code and Avoid Getting Scammed

 It’s pretty easy to create a fake QR code, and it can be difficult to determine if a code is real before you scan.
-The FBI has even warned about this malicious attack.
 But there are some ways to protect yourself and maintain online security.
 Keep reading to find out how.

 Can you fake QR codes?

 Unfortunately, it’s pretty easy for scammers to make a fake QR code online for free.
 “Since QR codes just look like a bunch of lines and blobs to most of us, it’s really difficult to spot a fake QR code,” says cybersecurity attorney Eva Novick.

 Cybercriminals often print fake QR codes on stickers and replace legitimate QR codes with phonies on flyers and other collateral items.
 As with other cybercrimes, like phishing attacks, the goal is to fool you into revealing sensitive information.